 I used to think that traveling overseas was a really big deal.
 I turned it into this behemoth of complexity.
 I definitely used a lack of money as a reason for not traveling more.
 I also used the excuse of being in a relationship with a woman who didn’t like to travel.
 But once I realized that those limitations were just excuses and that of course I was a powerful enough being to summon the experience of travel into my life, I simply made it happen.
 It felt like there was a push to get moving initially, but afterwards it felt more like allowing than pushing.

 Once I started traveling more, I began getting a lot more free travel invites.
 As I shed the belief that I needed money to travel, I found myself being able to enjoy amazing trips while spending very little money.
 For instance, people would invite me to speak at their events, and they’d pay for my travel expenses and provide a place to stay.
 I recently received an invite for my fourth free trip to Europe within the past two years, to speak at the Lifestyle Design Convention in Zurich in January 2015.
-I haven’t been to Switzerland yet, so I’m really look forward to it.
+I haven’t been to Switzerland yet, so I’m really looking forward to it.

 But of course this wouldn’t be happening if I wasn’t following my path with a heart.
 Part of that path involved facing and overcoming fears.
 I used to really dislike public speaking.
 Now I love it!
 It’s such a beautiful way to share a positive message and connect with people.